gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 Note since there is no physical simulation involved, this does not take into account of the physical properties such as mass or inertia specified in the game engine.

-### Graphical User Interface
+## Graphical User Interface

-The image below shows Unity's VG_Articulation component as an example for the GUI of Object Articulation.
+The image below shows Unity's [VG_Articulation](unity_component_vgarticulation.html) component used to setup all parameters of object articulation.
 Note that the VG_Articulation is generic for all other client engines like Unreal.

-To learn more details of Unity implementation see [VG_Articulation](unity_component_vgarticulation.html#unity-component-vgarticulation).

-{% include image.html file="unity/unity_vg_articulation.png" alt="VG Articulation" caption="VG_Articulation Component." %}
+{% include image.html file="unity/unity_vg_articulation_full.png" alt="VG Articulation" caption="VG_Articulation Component." %}